ASK KNOX

 The Strategic Implication

-The Hermes story has a clean lesson: you can ship a semantically correct calibrator that is mathematically doomed by the distribution of its inputs.
-Detect that with ceiling analysis (Lesson 259).
-Mitigate it with rebalancing (Lesson 262).
-Monitor it with fire-rate alerts (Lesson 258).
-All three lessons are necessary precisely because a sparse calibrator is not diagnosable by any standard unit test.
+The Agent Framework story has a clean lesson: you can ship a semantically correct calibrator that is mathematically doomed by the distribution of its inputs.
+Detect that with ceiling analysis (the “Ceiling Analysis Before Shipping” lesson in the Quantitative Scoring track).
+Mitigate it with rebalancing (the “Rebalance Without Moving the Threshold” lesson in that same track).
+Monitor it with fire-rate alerts (the “Fire-Rate Monitoring” lesson there as well).
+All three are necessary precisely because a sparse calibrator is not diagnosable by any standard unit test.

 The Rule